balderdashy/sails-docs/reference/Global Sails Object.md

 ### Example Usage
 ```

 //Logs using the log level currently set in config.
-If not specified, sails defaults to 'something'.
+//If not specified, sails defaults to 'something'.
 Note, this is equivelent to sails.log.debug()

 ```